 Did you know that November is Peanut Butter Lovers Month?
 Oh yeah!
 We love peanut butter!
-In honour of peanut butter lovers everywhere and in preparation for some fun variations on this base recipe used in our upcoming holiday posts, we’re sharing our recipe for smooth roll and cut peanut butter dog treats.
-Yummy!
-This easy peanut butter dog treat dough is one of my go-to base recipes.
-It’s perfect for making cut shaped dog treats.
+In honour of peanut butter lovers everywhere and in preparation for some variations on this base recipe in our upcoming holiday posts, we’re sharing our recipe for smooth roll and cut peanut butter dog treats.
+Yum!
+This easy peanut butter dog treat dough is one of my go-to recipes.
+It’s perfect for cutting shaped dog treats.

 Dog Treat Dough Texture and Handling

-Homemade baked dog treats might look a lot like human biscuits and cookies, but the doughs are usually very different.
+Homemade baked dog treats might look like human biscuits and cookies, but the doughs are usually very different.
 Homemade dog treat ingredients usually skip added sugar, are typically lower in fat, and often use gluten-free flours.
-With that in mind, it isn’t really a surprise that they typically feel and handle differently when we’re mixing, rolling, cutting, and handling them.
-Although this roll and cut peanut butter dog treat dough is still very different from a human cookie dough, it does have an almost cookie-like handling quality (and smell!) and is easy to work with for roll-and-cut treats.
+With that in mind, it isn’t really a surprise that they often feel and handle differently when we’re mixing, rolling, cutting, etc. Although this roll and cut peanut butter dog treat dough is still very different from a human cookie dough, it does have an almost cookie-like handling quality (and smell!).
+It’s fairly easy to work with for roll-and-cut treats, unlike many gluten-free dog treat doughs.
+It’s a reliable base recipe that I often modify with other flavours, too.

 Smooth Roll and Cut Peanut Butter Dog Treat Recipe

 Simple Homemade Roll and Cut Peanut Butter Dog Treats

 Although this is my go-to base recipe for a smooth roll and cut peanut butter dog treat dough, cutting shapes is only one option for making these treats.
 Not all treat doughs work well for rolling and cutting, but any roll and cut dough can be used to make hand formed treats (ball and flatten), pressed into a pan and cut to size, formed as treat bars, and more.
-Very versatile.
-See our simple shortcuts for making baked dog treats for ideas.
+See our shortcuts for making baked dog treats for ideas.

 - 1 egg